Devansh-Sehrawat/DS-LAB/Pointers/notes.md

                 *p

+        A.4 referencing - a as a reference or an alias for x, a will just point to the same the address as of x it won't take any space, changes made to a will be reflected in x and vice versa.
+        Refernce always requires declaration at definition and once assigned it cannot be re-assigned

+                int &a = x

 B. Dynamic Allocation
         All the initialized variable are stored in stack memory not in heap aka static allocation, it happens at compile time  for example